Cytomegalovirus (CMV)

 Ganciclovir treatment

-The drug of choice for treatment of CMV disease is intravenous ganciclovir, although valganciclovir may be used for nonsevere CMV treatment in selected cases.
+The drug of choice for the treatment of CMV disease is intravenous ganciclovir, although valganciclovir may be used for nonsevere CMV treatment in selected cases.

 Ganciclovir is a nucleoside analogue that inhibits DNA synthesis in the same manner as acyclovir.
 The major difference is that CMV does not contain a thymidine kinase.